Views: 9684 | Ratings: 4707

 Due to a lot of rehabbing by residents over the years, Ravenswood homes have been able to stay at a high value and continue to rise.
 The neighborhood has larger lots than most Chicago neighborhoods because of the city's zoning permits, and residents take comfort in the fact that the level of congestion is low and the noise rather minimal.

-Coinciding with its rich culture and peaceful streets, Ravenswood is only minutes from Lake Michigan and Wrigley Field, while a ride on the Brown Line 'El' conveniently accommodates residents heading downtown.
+Coinciding with its rich culture and peaceful streets, Ravenswood homes are only minutes from Lake Michigan and Wrigley Field, while a ride on the Brown Line 'El' conveniently accommodates residents heading downtown.

 Check out our Ravenswood home sales statistics to get an idea of the real estate market trends in this neighborhood.